 Do you really need a tarp under your tent?
 This is a debate I have had with friends and family over the years.
-Some people don’t think twice about putting up their tent.
+Some people don’t think twice about putting up their tents.
 They just set it on the ground and start setting up camp.

 They may not realize that this can be a big problem if there is any moisture or sharp objects under the tent.